Formal Verification of Noisy Quantum Reinforcement Learning Policies: Discussion

 \emph{QVerifier} addresses the high cost and limited availability of quantum hardware~\cite{maring2023one,DBLP:journals/sqj/MoguelRVBGM22}: verifying QRL policies classically avoids the expense of on-device testing~\cite{DBLP:journals/sqj/MoguelRVBGM22}.
 QRL policy verification reveals potential safety violations, shows how a specific quantum noise model affects policy behavior, and supports deployment decisions.

 A key feature is the \emph{exact} analytical treatment of quantum noise.
 Instead of relying on empirical sampling, we compute action probabilities directly from the density matrix, yielding noise-dependent exact transition probabilities.
-This enables continuous noise-parameter sweeps and precise analysis of how safety properties change with different noise likelihoods (see Figure~\ref{fig:placeholder}).
+This enables continuous noise-parameter sweeps and precise analysis of how safety properties change with varying noise likelihoods~(see Figure~\ref{fig:placeholder}).
+When the policy was trained on a simulator with matching noise conditions, the resulting formal model is exact.
+When trained on physical hardware, however, the model constitutes an idealized approximation, as unknown hardware noise prevents exact modeling.
+Nevertheless, even idealized models provide valuable insights: they reveal how policies respond to specific noise types and magnitudes, enabling comparative analysis and identification of fragile designs.

 The resulting noise–safety profiles guide hardware selection~\cite{phalak2025qualiti}.
 If, for example, a policy remains safe up to a depolarizing rate of $p=0.05$, practitioners can choose devices whose gate fidelities meet this requirement and allocate error budgets accordingly.